mobidic/MPA/README.md

 courtesy regards of curators for pathogenic variants and from the ExAc database [2] to define the dataset of neutral variants.

-MPA needs an annotated vcf by ANNOVAR and give as an output an annotated vcf with MPA score & ranks.
+MPA needs an annotated vcf by ANNOVAR and give as output an annotated vcf with MPA score & ranks.

 ![MPA diagram](doc/img/MPA_diagram.png)